What happens at lunchtime?

 Junior pupils can also have school lunches which cost £2.15 per day or £10.75 per week.
 We are happy to operate a flexible lunchtime arrangement – you can opt for your child to have lunch on any number of days in the week (as long as we know in advance and receive payment on time!)
 The schools are now “cashless” and all school meals will be paid via ParentPay or with a PayPoint card.
 Please contact either school office for more information.

-Edwards and Ward, as the current catering contractor, do control portion sizes across all age groups as dictated by the government and North Somerset Council.
+Alliance in Partnership, as the current catering contractor, do control portion sizes across all age groups as dictated by the government and North Somerset Council.
 The guidelines on portion sizes are available to Download for your information.
 The Local Authority contracts management and trading standards audit the lunches served on a regular basis to ensure compliance.